bbawuah/personal-blogpage/src/pages/welcome.md

 There are so many things wrong in our world.<strong> Nearly half the planet's population lives on less than $5.50 a day</strong>.
 Meanwhile the world’s 2,153 billionaires have more wealth than the 4.6 billion people who make up 60 percent of the planet’s population.
 This is the result of capitalism.
 </br>
 </br>
-Our economic system higlight human greed.
+Our economic system highlight human greed.
 </br>
 </br>
 These are some of the things I want to write about!
 I’ll post a new article every sunday.